 Centre-zero scales are provided with each unit to cover the more commonly used ranges available on the instrument.
 These are supported by the back U-channel running the length of the display.
 Scales are inserted from the bottom and lock into place as they approach the top of the display.

 Scales are normally supplied in Yellow with Black lettering.
-Four standard ranges are available.
 Special scales can be provided for units which will be operated in TIR mode (request at time of ordering).

 Figure 1 - 2